May 15, 2020

 As a result, no business or consumer-facing IoT solution currently provides WebRTC out-of-the-box.

-GStreamer, an open-source pipeline-based framework for creating multimedia streaming applications for desktop, connected devices, and servers, has added a native WebRTC API to its feature set.
-The implementation is flexible and much easier to work with than the official WebRTC Native APIs.
+The official WebRTC Native APIs lack flexibility and can be difficult to work with.
+A better solution may be GStreamer—an open-source pipeline-based framework for creating multimedia streaming applications for desktops, connected devices, and servers.
+It has added a native WebRTC API to its feature set.

-GStreamer is designed for impeccable performance.
-To communicate the concept to a non-technical audience, we can compare the framework to a plumbing system with water instead of media data and GStreamer pipelines serving as the actual pipes.
+For better understanding, the GStreamer framework can be compared to a plumbing system with water instead of media data and GStreamer pipelines serving as the actual pipes.
 These pipes are capable of changing the quality and quantity of the water on the way from the public water supply (device one) to a home plumbing system (device two).

 In GStreamer, those functional pipe bends are called elements.
 They can be divided into source elements, which produce data, and sink elements, which accept it.
-The elements, in their turn, have pads — the interfaces with the outside world, which allow developers to connect elements based on their capabilities.
-Additionally, GStreamer features built-in synchronization mechanisms ensuring audio and video samples are played in the correct sequence and at the right time.
+The elements, in their turn, have pads—the interfaces with the outside world, which allow developers to connect elements based on their capabilities.
+Additionally, GStreamer features built-in synchronization mechanisms which ensure audio and video samples are played in the correct sequence and at the right time.

-As more embedded software engineers discover GStreamer, we will soon see more WebRTC-based connected products, including industrial solutions for remote equipment maintenance, Smart Home products, telemedicine applications, intelligent motor cars collecting real-time telemetry data, and wearables.
+As more embedded software engineers discover GStreamer, we will soon see more WebRTC embedded products, including industrial solutions for remote equipment maintenance, Smart Home products, telemedicine applications, intelligent motor cars collecting real-time telemetry data, and wearables.

 Dmitry Zhadinets is an embedded software development specialist at Softeq.
 With a PhD degree in Speech Analysis and Synthesis and over ten years of experience in embedded system development, Dmitry is involved in multiple enterprise-grade CCTV projects, and is particularly interested in media file transfer technologies.
 He has been in the IT industry since 2002.